Michael Ashford: Policies and initiatives

-Ashford is critical of the Ohio Republican Party plan to end collective bargaining for state employees.
+Ashford was critical of the Ohio Republican Party plan to end collective bargaining for state employees.
 "I think they think that by doing this they're going to create jobs and welcome home people," he said.
 "I don't know where they got their business philosophy, because this will have a devastating financial impact on the state."

 Lucas County Democratic Party Chairman

 On June 2, 2020, Ashford was elected Chairman of the Lucas County Democratic Party.
+On March 31, 2023, Ashford resigned as Chairman of the Lucas County Democratic Party.